at7000ft/aws-monitor/README.md

 <logger name="com.webpilot.monitor" level="<level>"  />
 ```

-(Sending a non-timing metric such as counts or percent will require only calling putCWMetric with the appropriate StandardUnit and data value).
+Sending a non-timing metric such as counts or percent will require only calling putCWMetric with the appropriate StandardUnit and data value.
-StandardUnits include (in part):
+*StandardUnits include (in part):
-Seconds
+*Seconds
-Bytes
+*Bytes
-Bits
+*Bits
-Percent
+*Percent
-Count
+*Count
-Bytes/Second (bytes per second)
+*Bytes/Second (bytes per second)
-Bits/Second (bits per second)
+*Bits/Second (bits per second)
-Count/Second (counts per second)
+*Count/Second (counts per second)
-None (default when no unit is specified)
+*None (default when no unit is specified)

 A dimension is a name/value pair that helps you to uniquely identify a metric.
 To define a different metrics you can add a Dimensions Map to the putCWMetric call (optional):
 ```